NathanaelHermanto/cg_zombie/README.md

 To win you have to find the correct exit door!

 ## How to Run
-- Download the package from one of our releases
+- Download the package from one of our releases\
+or
 - Clone the source code and run it using Unity on your local machine

 ## How to Play